Do you need a chef for your retreat?

 I usually provide a vegetarian menu with the option of a pescatarian meal a number of times throughout the retreat pending budget.

-I can provide vegan options if requested, and am always happy to tailor my meals to cater for allergies.
+I can provide vegan options if requested, and with advanced notice, am always happy to tailor my meals to cater for allergies.